SmitHunter/redcat-coupon-assigner/README.md

 # RedCat Coupon Assigner

-A simple desktop application for assigning coupons to members through the RedCat API.
+**A desktop GUI application for bulk coupon assignment through the RedCat API.**

+Efficiently assign coupons to multiple members at once with progress tracking and duplicate support.

 ## Quick Start